Our Mission & History

 To provide transformative learning that links passion with lifelong purpose.

 For more than 100 years, Simmons has put the needs of our students first.
 Through an education that combines intellectual leadership with professional preparation, we help students lead meaningful lives and build successful careers for the 21st Century.
-The University's commitment can be seen in our state-of-the-art facilities for teaching, learning, living, and working at Simmons, as well as through our exceptional faculty and staff.

 The Next 100 Years